akras14/alexkras.com/posts/memory-leak/post.md

 ### 3 Heap Dumps Method
 Once heap dump is loaded you'll see a lot of sub-views in the Profiles tab, and it's easy to get lost in them.
 There is one view, however, that I found to be particularly helpful.

-Click on the last Heap dump that you have taken, it will immediately put you into the "Summary" view.
+Click on the last heap dump that you have taken, it will immediately put you into the "Summary" view.
 To the left of the "Summary" drop down, you should see another drop down that says "All".
 Click on it and select "Objects allocated between heapdump-YOUR-FIRST-HEAP-DUMP and heapdump-YOUR-SECOND-TO-LAST-HEAP-DUMP", as can be see in the image bellow.

 {3-Heap-Dump-View}